pawelswoboda/LP_MP-MRF/README.md

 ## References
 * [1]: `V. Kolmogorov.
 A New Look at Reweighted Message Passing.
 IEEE Trans.
 Pattern Anal.
 Mach.
 Intell., 37(5):919–930, 2015.`
 * [2]: `A. Globerson and T. S. Jaakkola.
 Fixing max-product: Convergent message passing algorithms for MAP LP-relaxations.
 In NIPS, pages 553–560, 2007.`
 * [3]: `D. Sontag, D. K. Choe, and Y. Li.
-Efficiently searching for frustrated cycles in map inference.
-In UAI , pages 795–804.
+Efficiently searching for frustrated cycles in MAP inference.
+In UAI, pages 795–804.
 AUAI Press, 2012.`